luochen1990/lazy-list/README.md

 - includes useful things like random_gen, permutation_gen, cartProd.
 - fully tested.
 - use it without CoffeeScript is also ok.
-- ES6 supported. (you can use the for...of syntax to enumerate an lazylist iterator)
+- ES6 supported. (you can use the for...of syntax to enumerate an lazylist)

 Concepts [_details_](APIs.md)
 --------